ChicoBitcoinJoe/community/notes.md

 ## Unsorted ##

-- fund development view does nothing after submission
+- none

+## Critical ##

 - Need to estimate gas fee for transactions
 - all lists need to be sorted properly
-- Post Preview needs updating

-## Critical ##

 - Vote Contract
     - Multi token total